-The aforementioned sources of law are supplemented by European Union law, such as the EU Capital Requirements Regulation.
+The aforementioned sources of law are supplemented by European Union law, such as the EU Capital Requirements Regulation and the MiFID II Regulations.

-What are the main government, regulatory or self-regulatory bodies relevant for private banking and wealth management?
+2 What are the main government, regulatory or self-regulatory bodies relevant for private banking and wealth management?

 The main government bodies relevant for private banking and wealth management are the German Financial Supervisory Authority (BaFin) and the German Federal Bank (Deutsche Bundesbank).
 BaFin is responsible for the day-to-day supervision of banks and wealth managers.
 The Deutsche Bundesbank is in particular concerned with reporting and data gathering from private banks and other financial institutions.
+The supervisory function is shared with regard to larger credit institutions with the European Central Bank.

-How are private wealth services commonly provided in your jurisdiction?
+3 How are private wealth services commonly provided in your jurisdiction?